Hillrunner2008/igb-fx/README.md

 To build and run IGB-FX:

 1. Clone this repository
-2. Build IGB maven
+2. Build IGB using mvn
 3. Launch IGB using start-shell.sh

+Ex)

+`clone git@bitbucket.org:lorainelab/igb-fx.git`
-`mvn clean install -DskipTests=true start-shell`
+`mvn clean install`
+`start-shell`

+Then view some data.
+Select human genome from the Current Genome tab.

 # About IGB-FX